xalcolm1/Eluvio-Challenge-Application/README.md

     ```npm run server```

-   your server should now be running on port 5000 and you can send a post request to api/pages with your id's as an array in the body
+  4. open the index.html file in your browser

-   or you can start a local server with the index.html file and input ids with the basic ui I built and see the pages open in a new tab.
+   you should now be able to input ids with the UI, you can add as many space separated ids as you want or add them one at a time.